-It is always best to ask for permission to use a photo and to get that permission stated in writing (emails are OK).
+Ask for permission to use a photo and to get that permission stated in writing (emails are OK).

 There are a number of free image sites that provide copyright free photos.
 Just be sure to check their rules of use.

-Some sites for free photos are:
+Some sites for free photos are

 4. Have a good quality photo – size and quality matter